War: Theories of motivation

 There are many theories about the motivations for war, but no consensus about which are most common.
-Carl von Clausewitz said, 'Every age has its own kind of war, its own limiting conditions, and its own peculiar preconceptions.'
+Military theorist Carl von Clausewitz said, "Every age has its own kind of war, its own limiting conditions, and its own peculiar preconceptions."

 Psychoanalytic

 Dutch psychoanalyst Joost Meerloo held that, "War is often...a mass discharge of accumulated internal rage (where)...the inner fears of mankind are discharged in mass destruction."
 Other psychoanalysts such as E.F.M.
 Durban and John Bowlby have argued human beings are inherently violent.
 This aggressiveness is fueled by displacement and projection where a person transfers his or her grievances into bias and hatred against other races, religions, nations or ideologies.
 By this theory, the nation state preserves order in the local society while creating an outlet for aggression through warfare.

 The Italian psychoanalyst Franco Fornari, a follower of Melanie Klein, thought war was the paranoid or projective "elaboration" of mourning.
 Fornari thought war and violence develop out of our "love need": our wish to preserve and defend the sacred object to which we are attached, namely our early mother and our fusion with her.
 For the adult, nations are the sacred objects that generate warfare.
 Fornari focused upon sacrifice as the essence of war: the astonishing willingness of human beings to die for their country, to give over their bodies to their nation.

 Despite Fornari's theory that man's altruistic desire for self-sacrifice for a noble cause is a contributing factor towards war, few wars have originated from a desire for war among the general populace.
 Far more often the general population has been reluctantly drawn into war by its rulers.
 One psychological theory that looks at the leaders is advanced by Maurice Walsh.
 He argues the general populace is more neutral towards war and wars occur when leaders with a psychologically abnormal disregard for human life are placed into power.
 War is caused by leaders who seek war such as Napoleon and Hitler.
 Such leaders most often come to power in times of crisis when the populace opts for a decisive leader, who then leads the nation to war.